patrickbahr/neural-networks-bike-sharing-rides/README.md

 # neural-networks-bike-sharing-rides
-This repository contains rhe jupyet notebook and the html file for the first project of the neutral networks course from Udacity.
+This repository contains the jupyter notebook and the html file for the first project of the neutral networks course from Udacity.